Enter your city for weather info

 Rearing of silkworm

-The variety of silkworms is selected taking into account the climatic conditions of the area, leaf quality, type of rearing house and rearing equipment.
+The variety of silkworms is selected taking into account the climatic conditions of the area, leaf quality, type of rearing house, and rearing equipment.
 The next process involves the rearing of silkworms with the laying of eggs by female silk moths.
 Here one single female silk moth produces 300-500 eggs.

 The eggs are then collected and disinfected with the help of a 2% formalin solution.
 The eggs are kept in favorable conditions under appropriate temperatures.
-The eggs are warmed manually so that the young organism called larvae breaks the shell fast and comes out of the egg.
+The eggs are warmed manually so that the young organism called larvae breaks the shell fast and come out of the egg.
 Generally, this is done when mulberry trees bear fresh leaves.
 The young organism produced is called a caterpillar or silkworm.
 Furthermore, Silkworms feed on the same mulberry leaves and grow in size.
 Along with mulberry leaves, the silkworms are kept in clean bamboo trays for as long as 25-30 days for the formation of better results.
-After some time, the cocoon generates silk fibre, and the caterpillar develops into a silk moth.
+After some time, the cocoon generates silk fiber, and the caterpillar develops into a silk moth.

 Silk Reeling

-The cocoons are collected and boiled or steamed or kept under the hot sun to separate the silk fibres and this process is called stifling.
-And The process of removing silk threads from the cocoon of the silkworm is called reeling.
+The cocoons are collected and boiled or steamed or kept under the hot sun to separate the silk fibers and this process is called stifling.
+The process of removing silk threads from the cocoon of the silkworm is called reeling.
 Finally, The harvesting of silk from these cocoons takes place, which is the final stage of sericulture.
 The filament of threads is separated by using different machines to form reels.
-Hence, this spinning of silk fibres produces silk yarn or silk thread, which by weaving the yarn further, the silk fabric is produced.
+Hence, this spinning of silk fibers produces silk yarn or silk thread, which by weaving the yarn further, the silk fabric is produced.

 So, this way, silk clothes can be made finally by using silk fabric.